khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 name: Merge request reports
 ---

-The merge request reports region synchronizes a wide variety of merge request (MR) widgets that serve many purposes.
-By systematizing attributes like layout, hierarchy, and content sections, the widgets will be more consistent, scannable, and utilitarian.
-Widgets will better adapt to page layout (responsive), and future widgets will have patterns to follow.
-The framework provides constraints where possible, but ultimately a widget's unique purpose should define the extent of how it's applied.
+The merge request (MR) reports region includes a wide variety of widgets that report information about the MR changes, helping authors and reviewers understand their impact and what needs to be improved.
+The following guidelines systematize attributes like layout, hierarchy, and content sections, making the widgets consistent, scannable, and utilitarian.
+Widgets are designed to adapt to page layout (responsive), and future widgets will have patterns to follow.
+We provide constraints where possible, but ultimately a widget's unique purpose should define the extent of how the guidelines are applied.

 [View in Pajamas UI Kit →](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Component-library?node-id=38193%3A30482)